Skip to main content

 pnpm changeset:version

 pnpm changeset:version runs Changesets versioning and then syncs the root package.json version to the shared workspace version.
+Pre-release identifiers such as -rc.0, -rc.1, or later rc increments are supported by the sync step and are ordered with normal SemVer precedence.

 The publish workflow uses: